vegechick510/FitnessAppXXX/README.md

 Open the URL in your browser:
  http://127.0.0.1:5000/

+NOTE!!:
+If you get error regarding any of the following packages - pymongo and bson, then dont worry we have also been there.
+Run the following commands to resolve the error :

+   pip uninstall bson
+   pip uninstall pymongo
+   pip install pymongo

 NOTE!!
 If you get error regarding any of the following packages - pymongo and bson, then dont worry we have also been there.
 Run the following commands to resolve the error :
     pip uninstall bson